Alfredo-Martinez/theDripp.github.io/README.md

 # Personal-Website
 This is a website about me.
-I'm mainly writting it to teach myself front-end web developement and later back-end as well.
+I'm mainly writing it to teach myself front-end web developement and later back-end as well.
 Everybody is welcome to add things or comment on better practices.

-So far, I've decided to start with Bootstrap and FontAwesome.
-I might struggle a bit to make Bootstrap work on all platforms but we'll see.
+So far, I've decided to start with the Bootstrap framework and FontAwesome iconography.

 TODO:
 -----